 - To provide staff and volunteers with guidance on procedures they should adopt in the event that they suspect a child or young person may be experiencing, or be at risk of, harm.

-This policy applies to all staff, including senior managers and the board of trustees, paid staff, volunteers and sessional workers, agency staff, students or anyone working on behalf of St. Mark’s CEP School.
+This policy applies to all staff, including senior managers and the governors, paid staff, volunteers and sessional workers, agency staff, students or anyone working on behalf of St. Mark’s CEP School.

 We will seek to safeguard children and young people by:

 - valuing them, listening to and respecting them

 - adopting child protection guidelines through procedures and a code of conduct for staff and volunteers

 - recruiting staff and volunteers safely, ensuring all necessary checks are made

 - sharing information about child protection and good practice with children, parents, staff and volunteers